 \section{Conclusion}

-In this paper, we focus on addressing the feature distribution skewed FL scenario.
-Different from the previous insights for this problem, we try to solve this challenge from the input-data level.
-The proposed novel data augmentation technique, FedRDN, is a plug-and-play component that can be easily integrated into the data augmentation flow, thereby effectively mitigating the feature shift.
-Our extensive experiments show that FedRDN can further improve the performance of various state-of-the-art FL methods across three datasets, which demonstrates the scalability, generalizability, and effectiveness of our method.
+In this paper, we focus on addressing the feature distribution skew in FL.
+Different from previous insights for this problem, we try to solve this challenge from the input-level data.
+The proposed novel data augmentation technique, FedRDN, is a plug-and-play component that can be easily integrated into the data augmentation flow, thereby effectively mitigating feature shift.
+Our extensive experiments show that FedRDN can further improve the performance of various state-of-the-art FL methods across three datasets, which demonstrates the effectiveness, compatibility, and generalizability of our method.